theJYC/checkedin./misc/debuglog.md

 The list is organised in the order of priority.

+### HTML "type="time"" attribute does not work in Safari or Internet Explorer

+This is [unfortunately the case](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_input_time) and it would be futile for the author to try to find a hack around this issue.
+Feedback on how to make CheckedIn compatible with Safari and Internet Explorer would be much appreciated!

 ### When page reloads/refreshes, the daysLeft function needs to do a recalculation from the current date (not the date on which the card was created) (testing debug!)